 Our windows are only single pane, so we cover them with plastic to reduce heat loss in our RV, and it makes such a big difference.
 This year I was kind of lazy about getting them covered and we ended up having some cold days with them uncovered, and on one of those days when it was around 32 degrees outside I found that while our thermometer read 75 degrees on our refrigerator, it read 66 degrees after being moved next to a window.

 Although some people cover their windows with Reflectix, I have to have light in winter, so last year we covered our windows with a combination of bubble wrap and shrink plastic, and this year I made storm windows out of plexiglass and removable Velcro covers for the screens from clear vinyl.
-I wrote a separate blog post about my experiences with various cold weather window protection methods; you can read it here.
+I wrote a separate blog post about my experiences with various cold weather window protection methods if you’d like to check it out.
+(I also have a blog post about window treatment ideas, if your windows need a makeover!)

 Even after putting on our skirting last year, I noticed that the floors of the slides in our living area were extremely cold.
 There didn’t seem to be a draft, and the seals around the edges of the slides seemed fine; it was actually the floors themselves that were, according to my thermometer, a good 20 degrees colder than the rest of the room.
 To solve this problem, I went to Lowe’s and purchased some foam board, and we duct taped it to the bottom of each slide.
 This made a huge difference in the temperature of the floor and the warmth of the whole RV.
 If I had it to do over again, though, I would use HVAC tape instead of duct tape as it is supposed to be better in all weather and not leave residue when removed.